hobnobing/yt-dlp-music/README.md

 and change --output to your liking.

-Always keep yt-dlp updated ```yt-dlp -U``` basically every issue related to this script is due to having an outdated version.
+Always keep yt-dlp updated.
+Basically every issue related to this script is due to having an outdated version.